Cavite

-Cavite, officially the Province of Cavite (Lalawigan ng Kabite; (Note: /tl/) Chavacano: Provincia de Cavite; Lalawigan ng Cavite), is a province of the Philippines located in the Calabarzon region.
+Cavite, officially the Province of Cavite (Filipino/Tagalog: Lalawigan ng Kabite/Cavite; (Note: /tl/)), is a province of the Philippines located in the Calabarzon region.
 Situated in the southern shores of Manila Bay, it is one of the most industrialized and fastest-growing provinces in the Philippines.
+The cities of Imus and Trece Martires serves as the de jure and de facto capital respectively, while the city of Dasmariñas is the largest city in the province.

 The province holds major historical significance, with most of the Philippine Revolution taking place in several areas of Cavite.
 The revolution ultimately led to the renouncement Spanish colonial control, culminating in the Philippine Declaration of Independence on June 12, 1898 in the town of Kawit.
 The old provincial capital, Cavite City, also hosted docks for the Manila galleon, becoming an essential part of commerce between Asia and Latin America at the time.

 Etymology

-The name "Cavite" comes from the Hispanicized form of kawit (alternatively kalawit), Tagalog for "hook", in reference to the small hook-shaped peninsula jutting out to Manila Bay.
+"Cavite" comes from cavit or cauit as u and v used to be interchangeable.
+The word cauit itself is the Hispanicized form of kawit (alternatively kalawit), Tagalog for "hook", in reference to the small hook-shaped peninsula jutting out to Manila Bay.
 The name originally applied to the peninsula, Cavite La Punta (now Cavite City) and the adjacent lowland coastal area of Cavite Viejo (now Kawit, reverting to the original native spelling).
 The peninsula was also known in the pre-colonial era as Tangway, from Tagalog for "peninsula".

 Edmund Roberts, in his 1821 memoir, stated that the "natives" called it Caveit due to the "crooked point of land extending into the sea".